REUTERS NEXT-Morgan Stanley making 'modest' job cuts; CEO 'wouldn't bet against' Musk

 While Musk's management style has raised concerns among advocates of content moderation on one of the biggest social media platforms globally, he has also found support among C-suite executives.

-On Wednesday, Netflix NFLX.O co-founder Reed Hastings called Musk "the bravest, most creative person on the planet."

-Gorman said Morgan Stanley was targeting bringing in $1 trillion of new money every three years.
-He said the bank plans to boost client assets to $10 trillion, without specifying a timeframe for the target.
+Gorman said Morgan Stanley was targeting bringing in $1 trillion of new money from clients every three years.
+The bank plans to eventually boost assets under management to $10 trillion, he said, without specifying a timeframe for the target.
 Client assets, which include wealth and investment management businesses, were $5.4 trillion at the end of September.

 After taking the helm at the Wall Street giant in 2010, Gorman has transformed Morgan Stanley into a more diversified firm less reliant on its traditional strengths - trading and investment banking.